RESIDENTIAL TREATMENT FOR ADOLESCENTS

 Our treatment plan.

-While we utilize several different treatment methods, the core modalities in our residential treatment program involve one-on-one and group therapies.
+While we utilize several different treatment methods, the core modalities in our adolescent residential treatment program involve one-on-one and group therapies.
 We offer both cognitive behavioral therapy and dialectical behavior therapy, as well as a number of different group therapy sessions for clients to learn and observe other people’s journeys and open up about their experiences with people who have walked a similar path.
-Some of our other modalities include family therapy, equine therapy, and eye movement desensitization and reprocessing.
+Some of our other modalities include family therapy, equine therapy and reprocessing.

 We find that psychoeducation, or the process of helping clients better understand their condition and the treatment processes around it, can empower them to become their own best advocates in life.